 3. Less Diversification

 Private equity fund investments are concentrated; a typical private equity fund will have 10 to 20 portfolio companies per fund.
-This level of concentration means that there is more idiosyncratic risk, or risk that a single company failure will heavily impact the overall fund return.
-High-minimum investment amounts can also make it difficult to diversify across multiple funds.
+This level of concentration means there is more idiosyncratic risk, or risk that a single company failure will heavily impact the overall fund return.
+High minimum investment amounts can also make it difficult to diversify across multiple funds.

 To overcome the hurdles to diversification, you have the option of using a private equity fund-of-funds vehicle.
 A fund of funds provides access to multiple private equity manager funds within one vehicle.
 There are additional fees associated with a fund of funds; however, the benefits, which include professional manager selection, access to top-quality managers and diversification, can be worth the incremental cost.